PaulStoffregen/XPT2046_Touchscreen/README.md

 ## Reading ADCs Info

-The XPT2046 is loaded with a VBat input with an internal voltage divider 1:4, so you can input 0.125V to 6V without issues.
+The XPT2046 is loaded with different ADC inputs thats can be read
+ - VBat input with an internal voltage divider 1:4, so you can input 0.125V to 6V without issues.
-There's also a AuxIn you can input 0.125V to 1.5V.
+ - AuxIn you can input 0.125V to 1.5V
-Finally, there's also an ambient temperature sensor.
+ - Temp/Temp0 are used for ambient temperature.
 The resolution is 1.6°C per bit and fluctuates a lot (+/- 3°C), but gives a general idea.

-Using the following commands, you can access those values:
+Using the following functions, you can read the ADCs and they'll return a float:

       Serial.println(ts.getVBat());
       Serial.println(ts.getAuxIn());